by Anant Patel

 And it’s not just that the market is growing; it’s changing in nature.
 Consumers in the Middle East are traveling internationally more than ever, and have unique concerns and preferences.

-Recent research shows that 64% of travelers go abroad, favoring Europe (27%) and Asia (21%).
+64% of travelers go abroad, favoring Europe (27%) and Asia (21%) according to Amadeus research.
 Many are drawn to green and cool landscapes different from their own, such as Ireland, which provides a respite from local climates.

 Middle Eastern travelers also like to travel in groups, both for safety reasons and because they are family oriented: 57% travel with family and 15% with friends.
 And to underline the changing demographics of the region’s travelers, 51% report feeling empowered by technology rather than anxious about it and don’t hesitate to use services like Uber while on holiday.